 Your photo should not have been selected, shown or chosen as winner in previous competitions or projects.

-You must be the author of the photo.
+You must be the creator of the photo.

 You must be able to attend some events, exhibitions, seminars during term time.